 \subsubsection{Zero-$\beta$ Model}

 The computational domain of a zero-$\beta$ simulation is resolved by $256\times256\times1152$ grid points.
-The grid spacing are 576\,km and 64\,km in the horizontal and vertical directions, respectively.
+The grid spacings are 576\,km and 64\,km in the horizontal and vertical directions, respectively.
 This setup represents a horizontal domain that is smaller than the actual active region by a factor of 1.875.
-As in the zero-$\beta$ run in \citet{Chen:2025}, a speed up factor $f_{\rm sp}=12$ is applied to the time series of the observed magnetic field such that the interval of consecutive magnetograms becomes 60\,s.
+As in the zero-$\beta$ run in \citet{Chen:2025}, a speed-up factor $f_{\rm sp}=12$ is applied to the time series of the observed magnetic field such that the interval of consecutive magnetograms becomes 60\,s.
+This option is motivated by the fact that the evolution of the coronal magnetic field is much faster than the photosphere flux emergence and provides a significant reduction in computation time.
+Moreover, control experiments that employ smaller $f_{\rm sp}$ and the actual active region size yield consistent results in the magnetic energy evolution and the onset of a major eruption, as discussed in \appdref{sec:app_control}.
 The simulation starts from February 10, 22$^{\rm h}$ UT and is evolved for approximately $6\times10^{5}$ iterations, which covers an equivalent time period of almost 5 days.
 As shown in \sectref{sec:results}, a strong decay in the magnetic energy is detected at the equivalent time of approximately February 15, 0$^{\rm h}$ UT.
-The properties of the eruption need to be modeled via sophisticated MHD simulations.
+The eruption, which involves a consistent evolution of the plasma and magnetic field, needs to be modeled via MHD simulations as described below.